-Fitness, control, growth and development of great character are just some of the many benefits of practising Karate, you gain physical fitness through intense movements and cardiovascular and anaerobic exercise, self-discipline as a result of drills and repetition of movements, and build good character as a result of following directions and practising with humbleness.
+Physical fitness, self-control, growth and development of excellent character are a few of some great benefits of practising Karate, you gain physical fitness through explosive movements and aerobic and anaerobic exercise, discipline as a result of drills and repeating movement, and build good character as a result of following instructions and practising with humbleness.

 Karate practice (Welling ) – Our Karate Classes in Welling